Ninoh-FOX/OpenRGH/README.md

 2. Default SD card mount changed to /media/sdcard - No having to re-do paths when swapping SD cards
 3. Auto swap file and partition resize - This takes a while, allow it to finish.
 Progress will be shown on screen during first boot
 4. Duplicate modules removed from modules.squashfs
-5. Fix the resize in old stock firmwares (bad ext4 partition)
+5. Fixed the resize process in old stock firmwares (bad ext4 partition)
 6. Fixed power off and reboot error messages
-7. Fixed slowdowns and stuttering during first 15 minutes after first boot )8.
-Rebuild mininit-syspart from original opendingux code.
+7. Fixed slowdowns and stuttering during first 15 minutes after first boot
+8. Rebuild mininit-syspart from original opendingux code.
 (Thanks to https://github.com/OpenDingux/mininit)
 9. Autoremove old configs of the system in the first boot.
 10. Change file system table.
-11. Restore USB-HID suport.
+11. Restore USB-HID support.
-12. update libshake from original code: https://github.com/zear/libShake
+12. Update libshake from the original code: https://github.com/zear/libShake

 ## Instructions:<br>
-### NOTE: If is your first install time for this cfw, the optimus is user sd_image.bin, afte, you can use alway the opks files for update. sd_image.bin erase all data in sdcard!!
-If you gone from another CFW is better that you make a backup of the folders local/home and local/app first.
+### NOTE: If is your first time installing this CFW, the file to use is sd_image.bin, afterwards you can use always use opks update files for future releases.
+Using the sd_image.bin erases all data on the sdcard!!
+If you're updating from another CFW you may want to make a backup of the folders local/home and local/app first to preserve emulators/apps, their settings, and your game saves.

-## Instruction for update from OPK update file (Not need open the console):
+## Instruction for updating from an OPK update file (No need to open the console):
 1. Place the update opk file in /media/data/apps or /media/sdcard/apps.
-2. Run from your prefer launcher.
+2. Run from your preferred launcher.
-3. allow process to complete.
+3. Allow process to complete.
 4. Reboot.
-5. If system fails to boot, press Y to boot to last working kernel, or X to boot to last working rootfs.
+5. If the system fails to boot, press Y to boot to the last working kernel, or X to boot to the last working rootfs.
 X+Y will load your previous OS version.

-## Instructions for  a clear update / fix internal sdcard:<br>
+## Instructions for  a clean update / fix internal sdcard:<br>
-## NOTE: This metode erase all microsd, do a copy of all your files before.
+## NOTE: This method erases the microsd, so backup of all your files beforehand as mentioned above.
 1. Place the flasher opk file in /media/data/apps or /media/sdcard/apps.
-2. Run from your prefer launcher.
+2. Run from your preferred launcher.
-3. allow process to complete.
+3. Allow process to complete.
 4. Reboot.

-## Instructions for change of internal sdcard:<br>
+## Instructions when changing the internal sdcard, i.e. using a bigger/new sdcard:<br>
-## NOTE: This metode erase all microsd, do a copy of all your files before.
+## NOTE: This method erases the microsd, so backup of all your files beforehand as mentioned above.
-1. Download a base system "sd_image.bin" from releases.
+1. Download the base system "sd_image.bin" from the Releases page.

 ### **for Windows:<br>**
-2. Format the new sdcard / internel sdcard with SD FORMATTER 5.0.1 ( https://www.sdcard.org/downloads/formatter/ ) two times.
+2. Format the new sdcard / internal sdcard with SD FORMATTER 5.0.1 ( https://www.sdcard.org/downloads/formatter/ ) two times.
-3. Download Win32 disk imager ( https://sourceforge.net/projects/win32diskimager/ ) and flash (writer) the FW base imagen in the sdcard.
+3. Download Win32 disk imager ( https://sourceforge.net/projects/win32diskimager/ ) and flash (write) the FW base image to the sdcard.
-#### 4. NOT RESIZER THE EXT4 PARTITION IN WINDOWS!!<br> only put the internal sd in the console and follow the instructions.
+#### 4. DO NOT RESIZE THE EXT4 PARTITION IN WINDOWS OR LINUX!!<br> just put the sdcard inside the console and follow the on-screen instructions.

 ### **for Linux:<br>**
 2. Format the new sdcard / internel sdcard with gnome-disk-utility.
-3. Flash the FW base imagen in the sdcard with gnome-disk-utility.
+3. Flash the FW base image in the sdcard with gnome-disk-utility.
    Or type in a terminal:

    sudo dd if=sd_image.bin of=/dev/[sdcard mount point]
 #### 4. Not resize!!
-Put the internal sd in the console and follow the instructions.
+Just put the internal sdcard inside the console and follow the on-screen instructions.

-## intructions for recovery or external update:<br>
+## Intructions for recovery or external update:<br>

 thanks to https://github.com/gcwnow wiki

-This work for GMENUNX.
+This works for GMENUNX.

 You can copy the kernel or rootfs to the internal SD card of the RG350 using FTP, SFTP or SCP.
 I recommend SCP since it is just one line on the command prompt.
-It does require setting up SSH keypair authentication though.
+It does require setting up SSH keypair authentication beforehand though.

-**for kernel**
+**for the kernel**

 scp vmlinuz.bin root@10.1.1.2:/media/system/<br>
 scp modules.squashfs root@10.1.1.2:/media/system/update_m.bin

-**for rootfs**
+**for the rootfs**

 scp rootfs.squashfs root@10.1.1.2:/media/system/update_r.bin

 Reboot the RG350 to activate the new kernel or rootfs.
-Don't use the reset button: part of the kernel or of the rootfs may not have been flushed from the write cache yet.
+Don't use the reset button as part of the kernel or of the rootfs may not have been flushed from the write cache yet.

 You can use: